Concentration Inequalities for Branching Random Walk: Extension of Hoeffding-Azuma inequality

-\begin{thm} If $E(e^{\delta A|X_i|}\mid u_{i-1})\le K $ (existence of an exponential moment), then in the region where $g_i$ and $\nu_i$ are smooth, the concentration inequality holds. \end{thm} In the notation of partial derivatives, the condition in Theorem \ref{con_ineq} states that
+\begin{thm} If $\mathbb{E}\big(e^{\delta A|X_i|} \mid u_{i-1}\big)\le K $ (existence of an exponential moment), then in the domain where $\mu_i$ and $\nu_i$ are smooth, the concentration inequality holds. \end{thm} In terms of partial derivatives, the condition in Theorem \ref{con_ineq} states that

-are uniformly bounded in a region, apart from the exponential moment condition.
-These conditions are practically easy to verify because we can check $\bar {u}$ (we also use overbar to denote expectation), the mean of $u$, which satisfies a partial differential equation (PDE).
-From the PDE we have every partial derivatives of $\bar {u}$, while $u$ is close to $\bar {u}$ with the exceptions, if any, negligible.
-Note, the condition (\ref{Lipschitz continuity}) says that small changes generations ago won't lead to violently change in the current step size.
-Theorem \ref{con_ineq} tells us what behavior of local $u$ can meet (\ref{Lipschitz continuity}), in terms of PDE of $\bar {u}$.
+are uniformly bounded on the domain (i.e., away from singularities), in addition to the exponential moment condition.
+These conditions are practically easy to verify because we can examine $\bar {u}$, the mean of $u$, when in particular it satisfies a partial differential equation (PDE).
+From the PDE we have every partial derivatives of $\bar {u}$, and $u$ is close to $\bar {u}$ with exponentially rare and negligible exceptions.
+Note, the condition (\ref{Lipschitz continuity}) says that small changes in distant past generations won't lead to violently change in the current step size.
+Theorem \ref{con_ineq} tells us, in terms of PDE of $\bar {u}$, what local behavior of $u$ can meet (\ref{Lipschitz continuity}), for the concentration inequality to hold.